PatrickDropbox/abc/src/lr/README.txt

    table lookup will first attempt to look up the look ahead specific action, and if that fails, fall back to looking up the wildcard action.

+5. For convenience, we allow %start to accept a list of production names instead of a single production name.
+The generated state graph will have one start state for each specified production.

 The generator's parser is self bootstrapped from ./internal/parser/grammar.lr

 ---------